 Attachment is a process.
-The early hours, days, weeks, and months as a parent to a new baby come with a lot of upheaval and adaptations to a new reality.
+The early hours, days, weeks, and months as a parent to a new baby come with many upheaval and adaptations to a new reality.
 Real attachment forms over time and goes both ways.
 When you are still pregnant, the emotions you feel, while profound and life-changing, aren’t the same as a genuine attachment.
 Sincere attachment is a two-way street between you and your child.
 For that to happen, they need to meet you too!

 Encouraging “bonding” with skin-to-skin contact immediately after birth is great.
 But many moms miss out on this precious skin-to-skin contact following delivery.
 If this is the case, don’t feel inadequate or unnecessarily concerned that your relationship with your baby will suffer.
 It’s simply not true!
-Attachment forms overtime when the baby learns to feel safe, loved, and cared for.
+Attachment forms over time when the baby learns to feel safe, loved, and cared for.
 This relationship starts after the baby is born and grows over time.
 So if you’re feeling like something is “missing,” give it time.
 The process of attachment is different for everyone.

 Expectation: As soon as I give birth to my baby, my belly will go down and my body will look and feel more like myself again.

 Reality: Some women are surprised by what their body looks like after giving birth.
 They thought that once the baby was out that their body would go back to normal, but that simply is not the case.
 It’s normal for your body to look five or six months pregnant post-delivery.
 So don’t plan on leaving the hospital with pre-pregnancy clothes.
-Bring something loose to wear or some of your maternity clothes.
+Instead, bring something loose to wear or some of your maternity clothes.
 Your belly will look a little deflated–not as round as it once was with your baby inside–but still swollen.
 Your body (hands, legs, and feet) might also be swollen from all of the fluids they gave you during labor.
 This is normal.
 It takes time for a woman’s body to involute and heal after giving birth.
 Remind yourself that it took nine months to grow that beautiful baby.
 Give your body that same time to recover.

 Lack of sleep won’t be too bad.
 I’ll take naps!

 Reality: All parents expect to be tired after their baby is born.
 Many people are already used to a lack of sleep.
 After all, poor sleep habits are rampant in our overworked society as it is.
-But, it seems that new parents aren’t always prepared for what this next-level of exhaustion is like.
+But, it seems that new parents aren’t always prepared for what this next level of exhaustion is like.
 As the saying goes, “I wish I was as tired as I thought I was before becoming a parent.”
 Dr. Karp points out that exhaustion is the number one parent stress.

 “On average, new parents get less than 6 hours of total sleep per night, and it’s broken into short stretches.
-That leads to sleep deprivation. can trigger serious issues like marital stress, anxiety, breastfeeding failure, illness, postpartum depression, car accidents, overweight babies and mothers, and more,” says Karp.
+That leads to sleep deprivation, can trigger serious issues like marital stress, anxiety, breastfeeding failure, illness, postpartum depression, car accidents, overweight babies and mothers, and more,” says Karp.